 Peckham Rye Station - 0.44m

-Jaw Dropping Five Bedroom Victorian Home With Roof Terrace and Stunning Loft Extension.
+Astounding Five Bedroom Victorian Home With Roof Terrace, City Views and Stunning Loft Extension.

-Just wow!
-We've found the most impressive architect-designed loft extension of all time!
-Boasting an exquisite refurbishment, this much loved five bedroom family home offers spacious, bright and sympathetically augmented accommodation.
-The top floor master suite is of an exceptional standard, with en-suite wet room, dressing area, study space and that jaw dropping roof terrace with sweeping views over our beloved city.
+Boasting an exquisite architect-designed loft extension, this uniquely impressive five bedroom family home offers spacious, bright and sympathetically augmented accommodation throughout.
+The top floor master suite is of an exceptional standard, with en-suite wet room, dressing area, study space and that jaw-dropping roof terrace with panoramic views over London.
 It's a truly unique and inspiring city oasis.
-You'll enjoy some lovely original features throughout (that cornicing!) and there's a handy storage cellar for vino et al. The well presented rear garden offers yet more R&R opportunities.
+You'll enjoy some lovely original features throughout (that cornicing!) and there's a handy, tiled storage cellar for vino et al. The well presented rear garden offers yet more R&R opportunities.
 This area boasts much to be excited about.
 The nearby Camberwell College of Arts attracts a wonderful creative vibe to the locale.
 You're within a pleasant stroll of beautiful Bellenden Village and the plucky attractions of Peckham are also nearby.
 Camberwell and its fab list of culinary and social spots is within easy staggering distance.
 Transport is another high point, with Peckham Rye supplying numerous swift, frequent services to London Bridge, Elephant and Castle, Clapham and Canada Water for the Jubilee Line.

-The house enjoys an end of terrace corner spot which means that you get sun throughout the day in the west-facing garden and the roof terrace.
+The house enjoys an end of terrace corner spot which means that you get sun throughout the day in the west-facing garden and the top notch roof terrace.
 Shenley Road is mature, leafy and perfectly placed.
-Pristine black cast iron railings invite you down an original tessellated pathway past a slate chip bed and high mature hedging.
+Pristine black cast iron railings invite you down a beautiful tessellated pathway past recently planted hedging.
 Ornate cornice work fringes the sides and top of the recessed portico and can also be spotted on both storeys of the canted bay window.
-Inside you'll find more decorative cornicing, high ceilings and some dishy, solid wooden flooring.
+Inside you'll find more decorative cornicing, high ceilings and some dishy, refurbished wooden flooring.
 This continues into the front reception room which enjoys a wide bay of double glazed sash windows.
-Plantation shutters on both upper and lower panes afford privacy and there's a lovely wood burning stove with contemporary mantel.
+Plantation shutters on both upper and lower panes afford privacy and there's a lovely wood burning fireplace with contemporary mantel.

 Lettsom Gardens is a beautiful community garden bordered by Grove Park to the north and Grove Hill Road to the south.
 It is a popular and private amenity for the communities in both those streets and also more widely amongst Camberwell residents.
 The residents association host summer barbeques and bonfires there, providing special occasions for adults and children to meet new neighbours.
 The space is divided between woodland, allotments and a tarmac sports field.
 You'll be interested to know, Terry Jones lived on the opposite side of Lettsom Gardens for many years.
 He and the other members of Monty Python developed the scripts for the original series as they played five-a-side football there!